AlexOksam/Python/README.md

-# 100 DAY OF PYTHON
+# Projects from 100 Days of Code AND Leetcode solutions

 Here are my projects using python programming language